top of page

 • The muscles around the knee, such as the quadriceps and hamstrings, engage efficiently.

-Without adequate dorsiflexion, the knee may shift inward or outward unnaturally, increasing the risk of ligament strain or cartilage wear.
+Without adequate dorsiflexion, the knee may shift inward or outward unnaturally.
+This increases the risk of ligament strain or cartilage wear.

 Common Causes of Limited Ankle Dorsiflexion